-Do not point the web camera directly at the sun.

-Do not touch or press strongly on the web camera lens.
+- Do not point the web camera directly at the sun. - Do not touch or press strongly on the web camera lens.
 Doing so may reduce image quality.
 Use an eyeglass cleaner (cleaner cloth) or other soft cloth to clean the lens if it becomes dirty.

-Display screen 41.3cm (17.3") LCD screen, configured with the following resolutions: HD, 1600 horizontal x 900 vertical pixels FHD, 1920 horizontal x 1080 vertical pixels Please be aware that, when the computer is operating on the AC adaptor, the image displayed on the internal screen will be somewhat brighter than when it operates on battery power.
+Ambient light sensor Ambient light sensor can detect the light quality and intensity outside and can use this information to automatically adjust the display screen brightness.
+Display screen 33.78cm (13.3") LCD screen, configured with the following resolutions: HD, 1366 horizontal x 768 vertical pixels Please be aware that, when the computer is operating on the AC adaptor, the image displayed on the internal screen will be somewhat brighter than when it operates on battery power.
 This difference in brightness levels is intended to save power when operating on batteries.